Shivayogi Sri Puttayyajja

-Shivayogi Sri Puttayyajja is a 2016 Indian Kannada biographical film directed by Hamsa Vijetha and produced by Shyam Mukund Navale.
+Shivayogi Sri Puttayyajja is a 2016 Indian Kannada biographical film produced by Shyam M Navale and Mukund T Navale under the banner Sri Tulaja Bhavani Combines.
 Starring Vijay Raghavendra in the title role, the film also featured Shruti, Shashikumar, Anu Prabhakar and Abhijith in other pivotal roles.
 The film is based on the real life of Pandit Puttaraja Gawai (1914 - 2010), who was a scholar and a Hindustani traditional musician who was well noted for his social services.

 The film, upon release was critically acclaimed and won awards at the Karnataka State Awards for Best Social Film and Best Actor to Vijay Raghavendra.
 The musical score composed and written by Amara Priya.